treangenlab/magnet/README.md

 - Assembly Level: the assembly level of the assembly, can be one of the following: complete genome, chromosome, contig, scaffold
 - Organism of Assembly: The description of the assembly, may contain strain level information
 - Species: taxonomy name of the species

+After the reference genomes are being selected, the pipeline aligns the reads (in fasta format) to each one of the the reference genomes independently, and calculated the following:

+- Breadth Coverage: The proportion of the genome has reads aligned.
+- Expected Coverage: An estimation of the expected breadth of coverage based on the assumption that the alignment of the read is randomly distributed along the entire reference genome
+- Coverage Score: Breadth Coverage / Expected Coverage
+- Depth Coverage: The mean depth of coverage, calculated with aligned regions only.